 How to fix this:

-• Get a website.
-Chat to us, we know people who can assist you with getting your website up and running.
+- Get a website.
+Chat to us and we can point you to people who will get you up and running.

 Here is a handy infographic to help you check if your website is harming your email marketing efforts.